JoakimThorsen/MCPropertyEncyclopedia/README.md

 For the full list of contributors, make sure to check out the [About Page](https://JoakimThorsen.github.io/MCPropertyEncyclopedia/about.html).

 ## Joa mama
 In order to effectivize the compiling of different properties, ensure accuracy, and speed up the updating of the website's information for new game versions, a mod named [Joa mama](https://github.com/JoakimThorsen/joa-mama) is being developed in order to extract the properties from the game code directly, though solely focused on blocks for the time being.
 It works by checking every block in the registry against each property, and compiles a list of the results of each check.
 This is then converted to the format described below via an external tool.
+Originally developed by bldhf, later forked by JoaBro

 ## Technical details
 The project is hosted through GitHub Pages.
 It operates entirely clientside and written in vanilla js, with [jQuery 3.6](https://jquery.com/) and [Bootstrap 3.3.7](https://getbootstrap.com/docs/3.3/) being used for the interface.
 Most icons used are from [Font Awesome](https://fontawesome.com/).